 Growth represents success, but also more responsibility.
 Read on to see if you are ready.

 It’s easy to get comfortable in your current location despite some hurdles you had to conquer.
 Your customers access your current location with some difficulty by trekking long, traffic-filled journeys.
 The rent has been inching its way up toward your budget limit, but you’ve been getting by.
 Your company’s growth has seen your staff working elbow to elbow as space becomes scarce.
 But don’t worry, your company is growing and that’s the direction that you want to be going.
-Whether you’re outgrowing your current location, want to offset costs, or want to be more accessible to your customers, relocation is the obvious next step.
+The obvious next step is to relocate your business, whether you’re outgrowing your current location, want to offset costs, or want to be more accessible to your customers.

 However, it’s no secret that relocation is a big step – figuratively, literally, and financially.
 In order to make the best-informed decision, as the business owner, it is important to take the time to consider the risks and advantages of relocating and the reasons why you want to relocate.
 Consider what parts of your business operations would be affected and the logistics behind executing the move.